SuzeShardlow/SuzeShardlow.github.io/_posts/2020-08-14-wtf-is-a-recession.md

 ### Gross Domestic Product (GDP)

 A country's economic performance is measured in terms of GDP: Gross Domestic Product, usually per quarter.
-There are three ways of calculating this:
+There are three ways of calculating this for any given time period:

-* total income
+* total income earned by companies and individuals
-* total expenditure
+* total expenditure (by households, businesses and the Government)
-* total value of goods and services produced
+* total value of output ie the value added to the economy in terms of the market prices of all finished goods and services produced by the country

+Whichever method you choose to use should, theoretically, give you the same result.

 GDP growth = economic growth.

 The [Organisation for Economic Co-operation and Development (OECD)](https://data.oecd.org/gdp/gross-domestic-product-gdp.htm) defines GDP as "the standard measure of the value added created through the production of goods and services in a country during a certain period".

-Put simply, GDP is made up of:

-- add bullet points here

 ### Calculating changes in GDP